Alquity Future World Fund

 Only those companies rated C or better can be included in the portfolio.
 To be clear, this means that we will only invest in firms where there is satisfactory quality and alignment of management.

-Moreover, we are interested not only in the absolute standard of “ESG Quality”, but also the ability of a firm to improve its judgement, communication and efficiency over time.
+Moreover, we are interested not only in the absolute standard of “ESG quality”, but also the ability of a firm to improve its judgement, communication and efficiency over time.

 Resources, Affiliations & Corporate Strategies:

+All the research is done in-house.
 The responsibilities of the investment team cover all aspects of company fundamental research (ESG and Financial).
 The team are interchangeable as they cover a range of stocks and sectors.
 We do not create sector or country specialists but rather focus on the consistent implementation of the investment process, shared understanding and constructive challenge during company reviews.
-Whilst led by Mike Sell (Head of Global Emerging Markets), Daniel Billis is a Portfolio Manager and Kieron Kader is Associate Portfolio Manager, so provide back up as well as the ability to execute trades as required.
+Whilst led by Mike Sell (Head of Global Emerging Markets), Daniel Billis is an Associate Portfolio Manager and Kieron Kader is Associate Portfolio Manager, so provide back up as well as the ability to execute trades as required.
 Francisco Gala, business analyst, supports the team with ESG analysis and the engagement activity.

 The responsibilities of the investment team cover all aspects of the research.
 Additionally, to ensure that our investment team follows a robust and consistent approach to ESG investing, we have governance in place to monitor, evaluate and support the team’s investment process and our ESG ratings.
 This governance mechanism is chaired by our Head of Quantitative Risk (Marnie Aragon-Uy), and includes the entire investment team (Mike Sell, Kieron Kader and Daniel Billis) and our CEO (Paul Robinson).

-We place a high priority on keeping our staff current on sustainability issues and follow the strict requirements that is imposed on us via the ISR Label which we are required to validate:
+We place a high priority on keeping our staff current on sustainability issues and follow the strict requirements that is imposed on us via the ISR Label which we are required to validate: 1) Training in ESG analysis (internal and externally) and time spent by the management company on continuous training; 2) Internal communication (funds managers, salespeople, etc.) of the extra-financial analyses conducted.

-Furthermore, Alquity disseminates current industry issues on a regular basis to our all employees and also holds mandatory CPD sessions on relevant industry issues.
+Furthermore, Alquity disseminates current industry issues on a regular basis to all our employees and also holds mandatory CPD sessions on relevant industry issues.

 Dialshifter